What Constitutes “Interfering” with an Employee’s Right to Medical Leave?

 The plaintiff subsequently sued the defendant in federal court, alleging disability discrimination and interference with her rights under the FMLA.
 A trial court dismissed the plaintiff’s lawsuit in its entirety.
 The 11th Circuit reinstated her FMLA claims, however, noting that the initial failure to return the plaintiff to her pre-leave hours presented a plausible argument for FMLA interference.
 But the appeals court also agreed with the trial judge the plaintiff’s disability discrimination claim lacked merit, as the employer presented a legitimate reason for firing her.

-Need Help with FMLA Compliance?
+Need Help with FMLA Law?